One of the biggest dilemma that CTOs and developers have to face when developing a cross-platform app is choosing the framework for their app.

 The idea behind hot reloading is to keep the app running and to inject new versions of the files that you edited at runtime.
 This way, you don’t lose any of your state which is especially useful if you are tweaking the UI.

 Both Flutter and React Native support hot reloading which is blazing fast compared to how true native apps recompile in Android Studio and XCode.
 If your app encounters an error, you can typically fix the error and then continue on as if the error never happened.

 You can make a change to a Flutter app while it is running, and it will reload the app’s code that has changed and let it continue from where you left off.
 Although React Native has Hot Reload, it is not as fast as Flutter.

 Flutter vs React Native Verdict: Flutter is the winner because of faster hot reloading than React Native.

-Build A Cross Platform Mobile App (React Native or Flutter)
+Looking to Build A Cross Platform Mobile App?
+(React Native or Flutter)

 For example, we helped build an iPad app that’s a surgical workflow platform for a startup who raised $1 million in venture funding just with their first pilot.

 That’s a testimony to the quality of apps we build.
 If you’re looking to build an app, get in touch with us to learn more about what’s the best approach for your specific product idea, how much time would it take to build and launch the first iteration and what would it cost.